Particular/NServiceBus.Storage.MongoDB/README.md

 `docker run -d -p 27017:27017 --name TestMongoDB mongo:latest --replSet tr0`

-Once started, initialize the replication set (required for transaction support) by connecting to the container:
+Once started, initialize the replication set (required for transaction support) by connecting to the database using a mongo shell.
+You can connect directly from your local machine using `mongo.exe` or use the following docker container to start a mongo shell inside the container:

 `docker exec -it TestMongoDB mongo`

-then use `rs.initiate()` in the `mongo.exe` shell to setup the replication set.
+then use `rs.initiate()` in the shell to setup the replication set.

 ## Documentation